limbernie/limbernie.github.io/_posts/2018-09-14-goldeneye-1-walkthrough.md

   creditlink: https://pixabay.com/en/cocktail-martini-gin-drink-glass-995574/
 ---

-This post documents the complete walkthrough of GoldenEye: 1, a boot2root [VM][1] created by creosote, and hosted at [VulnHub][2].
+This post documents the complete walkthrough of GoldenEye: 1, a boot2root [VM][1] created by [creosote][2], and hosted at [VulnHub][3].
 If you are uncomfortable with spoilers, please stop reading now.
 {: .notice}

 <!--more-->